inntran/git-benchmark-testdata/pentarchical/Alactaga/Tagbanua/omentocele.markdown

 "Gotcha, you snot-necked weenies!"
 -- Post Bros.
 Comics
 Bunker's Admonition:
-	You cannot buy beer; you can only rent it.
+	You cannot  beer; you can only rent it.
 When a man steals your wife, there is no better revenge than to let him keep her.
 		-- Sacha Guitry